 |Honestly, there's not much to destroy.|

 Tatsu: "Why did he let you go?"

 Jason: "...he didn't."

 Tatsu gets tentacled in the neck as Batman activates the security lockdown and uses the cams to spot Cypher on the sixth floor.
-Batman rushes there, only to discover Katana, ready to fight.
-Katana, Batman, and Jason scuffle, and I'm wondering why Batman doesn't just sever the cables.
+Batman rushes there, only to discover Tatsu hooked up to Cypher and ready to fight.
+Tatsu, Batman, and Jason scuffle, and I'm wondering why Batman doesn't just sever the cables.
 Well, that would probably fry their brains.
 And even if it didn't, Cypher would probably lie and say that it would.
-I have to say, the fight is good, and Cypher gestures to control his puppets are nicely creepy.
+I have to say, the fight is good, and Cypher's gestures to control his puppets are nicely creepy.

 With Cypher, his hostages, and Batman alone in the speeding vehicle, Batman turns the tables by taking control of the situation.
 He throws a Batarang at the controls, and makes the car speed up.

 Batman: "Let's all go down together."

 Cypher lets go of the two hostages and exits the car.
 Batman jumps out with Jason and Tatsu at the next station, right before the train crashes.
 Tatsu looks up, only to find Batman controlled by Cypher.
 Batman and Tatsu start fighting, but Tatsu quickly reaches out to Batman (after hitting him in the face with a metal rod), telling him to resist the mind control.
 Batman resists successfully, and rips the cable out of his head.
 Cypher quickly takes control of Jason and threatens to kill him by cutting the cable with a shard of glass.
 Batman says it's a bluff; cutting the cable won't kill him.
 Called that one too!